Amores (Ovid): History

-Ovid was born in 43 BCE, the last year of the Roman Republic, and he grew up in the countryside of Sulmo.
+Ovid was born in 43 BCE and grew up in Sulmo, a small town in the mountainous Abruzzo.
 Based on the memoirs of Seneca the Elder, scholars know that Ovid attended school in his youth.
 During the Augustan Era, boys attended schools that focused on rhetoric in order to prepare them for careers in politics and law.
 There was a great emphasis placed on the ability to speak well and deliver compelling speeches in Roman society.
-The rhetoric used in Amores reflects Ovid’s upbringing in this education system.
+The rhetoric used in Amores reflects Ovid's upbringing in this education system.

-Later, Ovid adopted the city of Rome as his home, and began celebrating the city and its people in a series of works, including Amores.
-Ovid’s work follows three other prominent elegists of the Augustan Era, including Gallus, Tibullus, and Propertius.
+Later, Ovid adopted the city of Rome as his home, and began celebrating the city and its people in a series of works, including the Amores.
+Ovid's work follows three other prominent elegists of the Augustan Era, notably Gallus, Tibullus, and Propertius.

-Ovid’s Amores, like the works of his contemporaries, is a product of the Augustan Era of Rome.
 Under Augustus, Rome underwent a period of transformation.
 Augustus was able to end a series of civil wars by concentrating the power of the government into his own hands.
 Though Augustus held most of the power, he cloaked the transformation as a restoration of traditional values like loyalty and kept traditional institutions like the Senate in place, claiming that his Rome was the way it always should have been.
-Under his rule, citizens were faithful to Augustus and the royal family, viewing them as “the embodiment of the Roman state.”
-This notion arose in part through Augustus’ attempts to improve the lives of the common people by increasing access to sanitation, food, and entertainment.
+Under his rule, citizens were faithful to Augustus and the royal family, viewing them as "the embodiment of the Roman state."
+This notion arose in part through Augustus' attempts to improve the lives of the common people by increasing access to sanitation, food, and entertainment.
 The arts, especially literature and sculpture, took on the role of helping to communicate and bolster this positive image of Augustus and his rule.
 It is in this historical context that Amores was written and takes place.

 Speculations as to Corinna's real identity are many, if indeed she lived at all.
 It has been argued that she is a poetic construct copying the puella-archetype from other works in the love elegy genre.
 The name Corinna may have been a typically Ovidian pun based on the Greek word for "maiden", "kore".
-Since there is no clear woman that Corinna alludes to, many scholars have come to conclude that the affair detailed throughout Amores is not based on real-life, and rather reflects Ovid’s purpose to play with genre of the love elegy rather than to record real, passionate feelings for a woman.
+According to Knox there is no clear woman that Corinna alludes to, many scholars have come to conclude that the affair detailed throughout Amores is not based on real-life, and rather reflects Ovid's purpose to play with genre of the love elegy rather than to record real, passionate feelings for a woman.

 Summary

-The Amores is a poetic first person account of the poetic persona's love affair with an unattainable higher class girl, Corinna.
+The Amores is a poetic first-person account of the poetic persona's love affair with an unattainable higher class girl, Corinna.
 It is not always clear if the author is writing about Corinna or a generic puella.
 Ovid does not assume a single woman as a subject of a chronical obsession of the persona of lover.
 The plot is linear, with a few artistic digressions such as an elegy on the death of Tibullus.